avishaan/codehatcher.github.io/_posts/2020-08-30-overfitting-accuracy.md

 ```
 When implementing the above the cost function is constantly changing making it difficult to debug.
 We can implement without dropout, check everything is working, and then enable dropout and hope there are no bugs.
 ## Synthetic Data Augmentation
-Including data that has been rendered in 3d using software like Unity, Maya, Blender or even the new Unreal 5 engine (which is absolutely spectacular btw) are especially interesting options.
+Including data that has been rendered in 3d using software like Unity, Maya, Blender, or even the new Unreal 5 engine (which is spectacular btw) are especially interesting options.
 It's become good enough that you can achieve non-trivial accuracy strictly using rendered data.
-Here I would recommend to adjust camera angels, camera distances, light angles, number of light sources, and of course any other characteristics of the data.
+Here I would recommend adjusting camera angles, camera distances, light angles, number of light sources, and of course any other characteristics of the data.
 Obviously, for objects that have a high amount of variability that can't be easily encoded and iterated would not be as feasible.

 ## Image Data Manipulation
 Mostly relevant to CV (computer vision) problems where our input vector represents an image.
 Reference the article on ImageDataNet on how to set up a generator in a TensorFlow specific workflow.